elifserra/opaca-node-red/nodes/wayfinding-agent-node/wayfinding-agent-node.md

     If you add this node to flow, do not forget to make authentication via `opaca-access-node`.

 ## Conclusion
 The `wayfinding-agent-node` is an essential tool for applications that require navigation and route finding.
-By leveraging shared resources and standardized methods, this node allows users to calculate routes and provide navigation instructions seamlessly within Node-RED, making it a powerful addition to any flow that involves wayfinding.